Timothy C. Hain, M.D. Page last modified: January 13, 2018 You may also be interested in our many pages on migraine on this site

 Venlafaxine (Effexor).
 Very effective for migraine and migraine associated vertigo.

 This antidepressant medication, of the SNRI group, is very effective for migraine prevention and has relatively few side effects.
-(Diamond, Pepper et al. 1998; Nascimento 1998; Adelman, Adelman et al. 2000; Bulut, Berilgen et al. 2004; Ozyalcin, Talu et al. 2005; Tarlaci 2009; Salviz 2015).
+(Diamond, Pepper et al. 1998; Nascimento 1998; Adelman, Adelman et al. 2000; Bulut, Berilgen et al. 2004; Ozyalcin, Talu et al. 2005; Tarlaci 2009; Salviz 2015; Li et al, 2017).
 We particularly favor this drug for the visual dependence symptom commonly seen in migraine but also found in persons with anxiety and in those who have adapted to a vestibular disorder.

 Although we have found venlafaxine to be very effective, it tends to be less favored by other authors.
 For example, Dr. Stefan Evers from the Department of Neurology in Munster Germany (2008), stated in an "Expert Opinion" that venlafaxine was a "drug of second choice".
 Dr. Evers listed a drug as a first choice (Flunarizine), that has never been approved in the USA due to serious safety considerations.
-As we find venlafaxine very effective here in Chicago, perhaps the differences lie in the protocol (Dr. Evers recommends rather high doses - -75 to 150), while we use much smaller doses.
+As we find venlafaxine very effective here in Chicago, perhaps the differences lie in the protocol.
+Dr. Evers recommends rather high doses - -75 to 150, while we use much smaller doses.
 Another possibility is that our patients have more dizziness (about 100%) than other trials for migraine, and it may be that it works better for dizziness with migraine.
 A recent study by Salviz et al (2015) suggested that venlafaxine was much more effective than Propranolol for "vestibular migraine".
+Li et al (2017) suggested that venlafaxine was superior to both flunarizine and valproic acid for vestibular migraine.

 The usual dose of venlafaxine is small -- varying between 12.5 mg and 75 mg/day, taken in the morning.
 We usually start persons with 1/3 of the time release (37.5) and titrate upward every week.
 In other words, the usual prescription for generic venlafaxine looks like: